JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 true
 ```

 When a type is applied like a function, it is called a constructor.
-Two constructors are generated automatically.
-One accepts any arguments and calls convert to convert them to the types of the fields, and the other accepts arguments that match the field types exactly.
+By default, two constructors are generated automatically.
+One accepts any arguments and calls convert to convert them to the fields' types, and the other accepts arguments that match the field's types exactly.
 If all fields are of type `Any` (or we do not specify their types), the later constructor is not generated.
 We can list all constructors using the `methods` function.

 ```jldoctest structs
 julia> methods(Foo)